jquast/x84/docs/default_api.rst

 Each time an activity change is discovered, the display is refreshed.
 This provides a "waiting for callers" screen for sysops or users, with a scroll buffer indicating the previous days activities.

 Gosub routines are provided to page other users for chat.py_ and writemsg.py_ to online recipients.
-Sysops have additional functionality to disconnect sessions, or playback and watch current session recordings using ttyplay.py_.

 .. automodule:: x84.default.online
    :members: